Sales Tax on SaaS

 Vermont

-SaaS is not taxable in Vermont.
+SaaS is taxable in Vermont for business and personal use.

 Virginia